cheshire-cat-ai/docs/mkdocs/technical/advanced.md

 ## &#128300; Testing

 To run tests, start the Cat as usual.
-Open another terminal in the same folder and launch:
 Tests will run on the same containers you already launched, but with mock databases and plugin folder.
 End to end (e2e) tests are found in `tests/routes`, while all the other folders contain unit tests and mocks / utilities.

 ### Run all tests

+Open another terminal (in the same folder from where you start the Cat) and launch:

 ```bash
 docker exec cheshire_cat_core python -m pytest --color=yes .